ds26gte/txt2page/README.txt

 .= txt2page

-txt2page is a bash/vim/groff script that converts free-form plain text into HTML or PDF. groff is needed only for PDF.
+txt2page is a bash/vim script that converts free-form plain text into HTML, PDF, or docx (LibreOffice).

+The external program groff is needed for PDF; pandoc for docx.

-Installation: Place the scripts txt2page and txt2page_pdf in your PATH, and the Vim files txt2page.vim and tx2page_pdf.vim in your ‘runtimepath’ (typically ~/.vim or ~/.nvim).
+Installation: Place the scripts txt2page, txt2page_pdf, and txt2page_docx in your PATH, and the Vim files txt2page.vim, tx2page_pdf.vim, and txt2page_docx.vim in your ‘runtimepath’ (typically ~/.vim or ~/.nvim).

   % txt2page filename.txt